This post contains affiliate links for your convenience. View our full disclosure policy here.

-One of my favorite sayings is an old one – “in learning you will teach, in teaching you will learn.”
-I think we teachers realize that while we are making a difference in our students lives, they are also making a huge difference in ours!
-I can definitely say I have learned from kindergarten students, so when I received this fabulous article, I knew it would be a fabulous guest post for TKC, as I think it speaks to so many of us!
+One of my favorite sayings is an old one – “In learning you will teach, in teaching you will learn.”
+I think we teachers realize that while we are making a difference in our students’ lives, they are also making a huge difference in ours!
+I can definitely say there is a lot that I have learned as a Kindergarten teacher, so when I received this fabulous article, “7 Things My Kindergarten Students Taught Me,” I knew it would be a fabulous guest post for TKC, as I think it speaks to so many of us!

 *Guest post by Leslie Dahl